SeqNjoy: Complete RNA-Seq workflows in your Desktop

 Figure 5.1: Homepage

-After clicking the Start New Project button, you are directed to the Project’s Main Page to start working with the project (see the Main Page section).
+After clicking the Create New Project button, you will be directed to the Project’s Main Page, where you can begin your analysis(see Main Page section).

 List of started projects